ACFPeacekeeper/github-pages/_posts/2024-03-28-Actor-Critic-Methods.md

 	assert lambda_w >= 0 and lambda_w =< 1, "lambda_w must be a float value between 0 and 1"
 	assert alpha_theta > 0, "alpha_theta must be a float value greater than 0"
 	assert alpha_w > 0, "alpha_w must be a float value greater than 0"
-	assert gamma > 0 and gamma < 1, "gamma must be a float value greater than 0 and smaller than 1" assert NUM_EPISODES > 0, "NUM_EPISODES must be an int value greater than 0"
+    assert alpha_R > 0, "alpha_R must be a float value greater than 0"
-	assert MAX_STEPS > 0, "MAX_STEPS must be an int value greater than 0"
+	assert gamma > 0 and gamma < 1, "gamma must be a float value greater than 0 and smaller than 1" assert MAX_STEPS > 0, "MAX_STEPS must be an int value greater than 0"

 	# Initialize policy parameters